 Click the Update button whenever you see that there is a new macOS version out.
 Stability improvements, security patches, and the overall boost to the performance are what these updates bring to the users.

 And it should not be just the OS.
 Separate updates for applications will also make things better despite seeming to be trivial.
-At the end of the day, every little bit helps, especially in the long run.
+At the end of the day, every little bit helps, especially in the long run. you can find more ways to get your mac more useful in easy ways.

 A desktop that barely has any space left due to all the icons does not help.
 People who have a habit of cluttering their desktop with files for the sake of convenience sacrifice the performance in return.